vince-lam/vince-lam.github.io/docs/README.md

 It's very much work in progress as you can see.

-You can check out my test interactive visualisation at: [https://vincentlam13.github.io/charts/](https://vincentlam13.github.io/charts/).
+You can check out my test COVID-19 interactive visualisations at: [https://vince-lam.github.io/charts/](https://vince-lam.github.io/charts/).